hanbu97/fil-wallet/README.md

 # Flair-wallet
 Flair-wallet is wallet releated part of our actively developing tool Flair for filecoin infrastructure.

-## Note: still under develop.
+## Note: still under development.
 DO NOT USE IN PRODUCTION!

 Filecoin wallet can be generated from bls and secp256k1 algorithm.
 We implement account generation and import/export for both methods.